edenkp/edenkp.github.io/essays/ai.md

 ### 12. Documenting code

 Documenting code is when you write a description or comment on certain lines of code, such as its purpose.
 When writing these comments, I usually write them myself and not with AI because I think a brief comment should be good enough.
-For example,
+I usually keep my comments as short as I can, but short enough so I can still understand what the code is doing.
+I don't use AI for this because I think it'll be faster if I made my own comments.
+However, if my code comes from AI, then usually the comments it provides should be there as it is.

 ### 13. Quality Assurance